-Austrian Man Pleads Guilty to Plotting Terror Attack at Taylor Swift Concert - PRESS AI WORLD
+Austrian Man Pleads Guilty to Plotting Attack on Taylor Swift Concert - PRESS AI WORLD

 PRESSAI

-Austrian Man Pleads Guilty to Plotting Terror Attack at Taylor Swift Concert
+Austrian Man Pleads Guilty to Plotting Attack on Taylor Swift Concert

-• Austrian man Beran A. pleads guilty to plotting an attack on a Taylor Swift concert.
+• Austrian man Beran A pleads guilty to plotting to attack a Taylor Swift concert.

 SHARE THIS ARTICLE: